kangminsukdotcom/blog/content/info/_index.md

 ![profile](https://cdn.uploads.micro.blog/140962/2024/profile-pic-1.webp)

 - I work with my wife to publish a podcast, write books, and host workshops.
 We found a two-person publishing house called [Jagunbae](https://en.jagunbae.com/).
-- From 2022 to 2023, for 18 months, my wife and I ran a vegan sandwich shop called CHEESYLAZY in Jeju, South Korea.
+- From 2022 to 2023, for 18 months, my wife and I ran a vegan sandwich shop called [CHEESYLAZY](https://reviews.cheesylazy.com/) in Jeju, South Korea.
 - I'm inspired by those who send unique messages through their creations.
-I'd like my blog, bread, and (someday) books, to embody my authentic philosophy of life.
+My blog, bread, and books are attempts to convey my authentic philosophy of life.
 - I was born in Korea, but I lived two years in China (middle school) and eight years in the US (high school & college).

 ---